jyrg02/Leiden/PCNI/Opening Presentation (PCNI).md

 - Cultural> Civil societies, memory, paris commune
 - History is not only in the nation state, trans-national history.
 Research seminars: Normal seminars but related to the field. give you literature and primary sources.
 Write your own research paper with your own sources.
-Literature seminar: reads more main courses.
+* Have consultation for how historians do research* Literature seminar: reads more main courses.
 A lot of reading.
 Historiography.
 Research workshop: Methods course.
 Focus on primary sources.
 Links research and literature seminars together.
 Academic skills and thesis seminar: Labour market.
 No content.
 Helps structure the thesis.